wp-plugins/quick-featured-images/README.txt

 = Options =

-You can switch between overwriting existing featured images or keeping them unchanged.
+You can switch between **overwriting existing featured images** or **keeping them unchanged**.
 The latter setting is the default.

+Under **'Settings'** you can switch on and off the additional image column in lists of every post type, even custom post types if they support thumbnails.

 = Filters =